noushar-najeeb/FatFS_AVR/README.md

     ```
     Whenever Timer1 or Timer2 values have been changed, we need to decrement it at 100Hz rate

-8. Added Hardware specific functions on mmc_avr_spi.c
+8. Added Hardware specific SPI functions on mmc_avr_spi.c